Skip to main content

 About USACS

-Founded by emergency medicine and inpatient physicians across the country, USACS is solely owned by its physicians and hospital system partners.
+Founded by emergency medicine and inpatient Physicians across the country, USACS is solely owned by its Physicians and hospital system partners.
 The group is a national leader in integrated acute care, including emergency, hospital, and critical care services.
 USACS provides high-quality care to approximately 11 million patients annually across more than 400 programs and is aligned with many of the leading health systems in the country.
 Visit usacs.com for more.

 ###